alaindemour/knappy/README.md

 In this case it is to memoize the highly recursive knapsack solution, but doing it cleanly separating the problem logic from the the caching "plumbing".
 The Y combinator does not add much performance overhead.

-The performance profile is actually mostly affected by how efficient is the multi-dimenstional lookup table used for the cache is.
+The performance profile is actually mostly affected by how efficient the multi-dimenstional lookup table used for the cache is.
 Something not triggering too much array re-allcation by V8 and optimized one can have a 10x performance difference.
 Interestingly enough one lazily allocated but with the right size here has better performance than one pre-initialized with empty arrays.